Waukesha/Milwaukee Chapter: Hartland Walking Club – Hartland Segment Hike

 Contact Information:

-Email comments or questions to Jeff, one of your hike leaders.
+Email comments or questions to either of your hike leaders, Jeff and Mark.

 Waukesha/Milwaukee Chapter First Day Hike: Lapham Peak